radiodee1/pi-llm/README.md

 The two `questions.txt` files produce slightly different results.
 The `--questions` flag must specify a number equal to or greater than the number of lines in the `questions.txt` file.
 Though the examples on this page use comments, no actual comment lines are allowed in the `questions.txt` file.

 Again, this option goes through the checkpoints in the `OPENAI_CHECKPOINTS` environment variable and uses the `questions.txt` file to query the model.
 Resulting output is saved to the `/home/<name>` folder as different files for each checkpoint.
 You can then use the `count.py` and `plot.py` scripts on the checkpoint file in batches.

+The `--questions` flag may not work on the docker images.

 ## Autostart